 Show All Answers

 AMI stands for Automated Meter Infrastructure.
-It is a method of using technology to read meters without having to walk meter routes and access a meter box.
+It is a method of using technology to automatically read meters without spending staff time walking meter routes and accessing a meter boxes.

-• Improved customer service.
-Customers can now see daily water use online.
-Usage graphs show when high use occurred and use that may indicate a change in irrigation or a leak. • Minimizes need to access customer property to read meters. • Reduction in estimated bills. • Better for the environment by having fewer vehicles on the roads.
+AMI allows customers to see daily water use online.
+Usage graphs show when high use occurred and use that may indicate a change in irrigation or a leak.
+This system minimizes the need to access customer property to read meters.

 No, the AMI frequency is on a different frequency than your household devices and will not interfere.